neuromatch/climate-course-content/_sources/tutorials/prereqs/ClimateScience.md

 What is Project Pythia?
 Check out the fantastic [~5min video](https://bit.ly/42P799Y) that Julia Kent prepared for you as an intro to this fabulous material.

-Below are the lessons you need to review. **To get started with a tutorial just click on the on the rocket icon at the top right of each tutorial notebook and then click the 'Binder' button that appears ro launch the tutorial (see image below and more instructoins [here](https://foundations.projectpythia.org/preamble/how-to-use.html#interacting-with-jupyter-notebooks-in-the-cloud-via-binder))!** If you’re from a Matlab background, you may find reviewing [this cheatsheet](https://cheatsheets.quantecon.org/) helpful before you get started.
+Below are the lessons you need to review. **To get started with a tutorial just click on the rocket icon at the top right of each tutorial notebook and then click the 'Binder' button that appears ro launch the tutorial (see image below and more instructions [here](https://foundations.projectpythia.org/preamble/how-to-use.html#interacting-with-jupyter-notebooks-in-the-cloud-via-binder))!** If you’re from a Matlab background, you may find reviewing [this cheatsheet](https://cheatsheets.quantecon.org/) helpful before you get started.

 ![Launch Binder](binder.png)